firebus/splunk-jira/README.md

 To deploy the app

+1. Place the app into $SPLUNK_HOME/etc/apps/jira
-1. Create a folder named local, copy default/jira.conf into local, and update with configuration specific to your instance.
+2. Create a folder named local, copy default/jira.conf into local, and update with configuration specific to your instance.
-2. Copy config.ini.sample to config.ini and update with your authentication credentials
+3. Copy config.ini.sample to config.ini and update with your authentication credentials

 Configure which keys to display in the table with the keys, time_keys, and custom_keys fields.